-Coach Inc. (COH) Chief Executive Officer Lew Frankfort has beaten Wall Street sales estimates in 85 percent of all quarters for the past five years, through good times and bad.
+Coach Inc. (COH:US) Chief Executive Officer Lew Frankfort has beaten Wall Street sales estimates in 85 percent of all quarters for the past five years, through good times and bad.

-Not yesterday, when Coach reported North American comparable sales that missed analysts’ predictions (COH) as well as its own projection.
-Concerned about Coach’s ability to hold on to its market share, investors pushed the stock (COH) down the most in almost 11 years.
+Not yesterday, when Coach reported North American comparable sales that missed analysts’ predictions (COH:US) as well as its own projection.
+Concerned about Coach’s ability to hold on to its market share, investors pushed the stock (COH:US) down the most in almost 11 years.

 “Coach needs to sustain the strength of their full-line stores and reinstate consumer interest” in their outlet stores, Matt Arnold, a Des Peres, Missouri-based analyst with Edward Jones & Co., who recommends buying the shares, said in a telephone interview.
 “That is not going to be easy in this environment.”

-Frankfort, speaking to investors on a conference call (COH) yesterday, reiterated his long-term goals for the company.
+Frankfort, speaking to investors on a conference call (COH:US) yesterday, reiterated his long-term goals for the company.